-- Cut the cauliflower into florets, spread on a baking tray (lined with parchment paper) and drizzle with 1 tablespoon oil and a little salt.
+- Cut the cauliflower into florets, spread them on a baking tray (optionally lined with parchment paper), and drizzle with 1 tablespoon oil and a little salt.
 Toss with your hands and roast the cauliflower in the oven for about 30-35 minutes until nicely browned and tender.
 Set aside a few cauliflower florets for garnish.

 - In a blender, combine all ingredients (add the broth & milk in batches if necessary) and blend until completely smooth.

 - Taste the soup and adjust seasonings.
-If you prefer a spicy soup, add some hot pepper flakes!
+If you prefer a spicy soup, add some red pepper flakes!

 - If the cauliflower soup is too thick (it does get thicker as it sits), add a little bit more broth or plant-based milk and blend again.